PoCInnovation/Workshops/software/README.md

 ##  17 - [gRPC and Protocol Buffers with Go](./17.gRPC)

-Learn gRPC by creating a client and server with go
+Learn gRPC by creating a client and server with go.
 You will :
 - Write protobuf files
 - Write your gRPC service